 Scottish History (on campus)

-This degree will provide you with an understanding of the diverse forces at work in Scottish history since the early modern period, with a special focus on social, cultural and political development, and Scottish connections with the wider world.
+As part of the History MLitt programme, you can work on Scottish history since the early modern period, with a special focus on social, cultural and political development, and Scottish connections with the wider world.

 More ….